sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 but error when merging.
 'Clone & Merge Layers' will now unlock any locked layers after duplication so it can run correctly.

+######Convert to Paintable

+'Convert to Paintable' when run on a grouped Channel Layer would not error out

 ######Add Channel Mask / Add Channel Mask (grouped)

 'Add Channel Mask' would cause a program crash in Mari 3.0